What is Hip Impingement?

 Hip Impingement Surgery

-Some patients try non-surgical treatments but still have pain.
-In that case, they often consider surgery.
-Surgery can improve your hip’s function, decrease pain, and allow you to return to your activities pain-free.
+Hip impingement surgery can improve your hip’s function, decrease pain, and allow you to return to your activities pain-free.
+You have different options for hip impingement surgery:

-• Hip replacement (arthroplasty)You may need a total hip replacement for severe joint damage.
+Hip replacement (arthroplasty)—You may need a total hip replacement for severe joint damage.
 Your surgeon removes the damaged bone and replaces the end of your thigh bone and the hip socket with an artificial joint.

 Hip Impingement Surgery Recovery